-Expats will find Brisbane’s relaxed atmosphere makes it a natural choice for holidaymakers.
-Filled with attractions and within easy access of Australia's east coast resorts and theme parks on the Pacific Motorway, leisure and pleasure are two cornerstones of the city’s civic character.
+Expats will discover that Brisbane’s relaxed atmosphere makes it a natural choice for holidaymakers.
+Filled with attractions and within easy access of Australia's east coast resorts and theme parks on the Pacific Motorway, Brisbane is ideally suited to those in search of leisure and pleasure.

-Surfers flock to the centre in anticipation of better access to the Sunshine Coast in the north, and the nearby national parks, as well as the centrally located artificial beach, make for ideal family fun in the sun.
+Surfers flock to the centre in anticipation of better access to the Sunshine Coast in the north, while adventurers seek out the nearby national parks, as well as the centrally located artificial beach.
+The city's various attractions make for ideal family fun in the sun.

 Recommended attractions in Brisbane

 Lone Pine Koala Sanctuary

 The Lone Pine Koala Sanctuary is not only home to Australia’s cute and cuddly mascot but also to kangaroos, wombats, echidnas, platypuses and various species of reptiles as well as birdlife.
 The sanctuary has the impressive distinction of being the world's oldest and largest koala sanctuary.